American imperialism: 1700s–1800s: Indigenous American Wars and manifest destiny

 President James Monroe presented his famous doctrine for the western hemisphere in 1823.
 Historians have observed that while the Monroe Doctrine contained a commitment to resist colonialism from Europe, it had some aggressive implications for American policy, since there were no limitations on the US's actions mentioned within it.
 Historian Jay Sexton notes that the tactics used to implement the doctrine were modeled after those employed by European imperial powers during the 17th and 18th centuries.
 From the left historian William Appleman Williams described it as "imperial anti-colonialism."

-The Indian Wars against the indigenous peoples of the Americas began in the colonial era.
-Their escalation under the federal republic allowed the US to dominate North America and carve out the 48 contiguous states.
-This can be considered to be an explicitly colonial process in light of arguments that Native American nations were sovereign entities prior to annexation.
-Their sovereignty was systematically undermined by US state policy (usually involving unequal or broken treaties) and white settler-colonialism.

-Early 1800s: African colonization

-Starting in 1820, the American Colonization Society began subsidizing free black people to colonize the west coast of Africa.
-In 1822, it declared the colony of Liberia, which became independent in 1847.
-By 1857, Liberia had merged with other colonies formed by state societies, including the Republic of Maryland, Mississippi-in-Africa, and Kentucky in Africa.

-1800s: Filibustering in Central America

 In the older historiography William Walker's filibustering represented the high tide of antebellum American imperialism.
 His brief seizure of Nicaragua in 1855 is typically called a representative expression of Manifest destiny with the added factor of trying to expand slavery into Central America.
-Walker failed in all his escapades and never had official U.S. backing.
+Walker failed in all his escapades and never had official US backing.
 Historian Michel Gobat, however, presents a strongly revisionist interpretation.
 He argues that Walker was invited in by Nicaraguan liberals who were trying to force economic modernization and political liberalism.
 Walker's government comprised those liberals, as well as Yankee colonizers, and European radicals.
 Walker even included some local Catholics as well as indigenous peoples, Cuban revolutionaries, and local peasants.
 His coalition was much too complex and diverse to survive long, but it was not the attempted projection of American power, concludes Gobat.

+The Indian Wars against the indigenous peoples of the Americas began in the colonial era.
+Their escalation under the federal republic allowed the US to dominate North America and carve out the 48 contiguous states.
+This can be considered to be an explicitly colonial process in light of arguments that Native American nations were sovereign entities prior to annexation.
+Their sovereignty was systematically undermined by US state policy (usually involving unequal or broken treaties) and white settler-colonialism.
+Furthermore, following the Dawes Act of 1887, Native American systems of land tenure and communal ownership ended in favor of private property and capitalism.
+This resulted in the loss of around 100 million acres of land from 1887 to 1934.